LGBTQ rights in South Korea: History

 In the Joseon Era, several noblemen and noblewomen are known to have had same-sex sexual relations, including Royal Noble Consort Sun-bin Bong who was the second consort of Munjong of Joseon and King Sejong's daughter-in-law who was banished after it was discovered that she was sleeping with one of her maids.
-During this period, there were travelling theater groups known as namsadang which included underaged males called midong ("beautiful boys").
+During this period, there were travelling theater groups known as namsadang, which included underaged males called midong ("beautiful boys").
 The troupes provided "various types of entertainment, including band music, song, masked dance, circus, and puppet plays," sometimes with graphic representations of same-sex intercourse.
-The namsandang were further separated in two groups; the "butch" members (숫동모, sutdongmo) and the "queens" (여동모, yeodongmo, or 암동모, amdongmo).
+The namsandang were further separated in two groups; the "butch" members (숫동모) and the "queens" (여동모 or 암동모).

 The spread of Neo-Confucianism in South Korea shaped the moral system, the way of life, and social relations of Korean society.
-Neo-Confucianism emphasizes strict obedience to the social order and the family unit, which referred to a husband and wife.
+Neo-Confucianism emphasizes strict obedience to the social order and the family unit, which refers to a husband and wife.
 Homosexuality and same-sex relationships were viewed as disturbing this system and thus were perceived as "deviant" or "immoral".
 Since the 1910s, Neo-Confucianism has lost a lot of influence, though still today Confucian ideas and practices significantly define South Korean culture and society.

 Homosexuality was officially declassified as "harmful and obscene" in 2003.

-In August 2017, the Supreme Court ordered the government to allow "Beyond the Rainbow" (비온뒤무지개재단), an LGBT rights foundation, to register as a charity with the Ministry of Justice.
+In August 2017, the Supreme Court of Korea ordered the government to allow "Beyond the Rainbow" (비온뒤무지개재단), an LGBTQ rights foundation, to register as a charity with the Ministry of Justice.
 Without official registration, the foundation was unable to receive tax-deductible donations and operate in full compliance with the law.
-In 2014, the South Korean Government voted in favor of a symbolic United Nations resolution aimed at combating discrimination against LGBT people.
+In 2014, the South Korean government voted in favor of a symbolic United Nations resolution aimed at combating discrimination against LGBTQ people.

 COVID-19 related discrimination

-In May 2020, the Government of Seoul relaxed COVID-19 lockdown restrictions and allowed bars and nightclubs to operate.
-In the days that followed a cluster new cases of COVID-19 were reported in the inner-city area of Itaewon where an estimated 5700 people may have been exposed.
-These cases were eventually linked to bars and clubs that catered to gay men, fueling a backlash against the LGBTQ community that involved a marked increase of online harassment against members of the gay community as being immoral, and calls for LGBTQ events to close.
+In May 2020, the government of Seoul relaxed COVID-19 lockdown restrictions and allowed bars and nightclubs to operate.
+In the days that followed, a cluster of new cases of COVID-19 were reported in the inner-city area of Itaewon, where an estimated 5700 people may have been exposed.
+These cases were eventually linked to bars and clubs that catered to gay men, fueling a backlash against the LGBTQ community that involved a marked increase in online harassment against members of the gay community as being immoral, and calls for LGBTQ events to close.

-The situation also led to discussion about homophobia in South Korea, and the coronavirus contact surveillance program exposing personal details of LGBTQ people and accidentally outing them.
+The situation also led to discussion about homophobia in South Korea, and the coronavirus contact surveillance program exposed personal details of LGBTQ people, accidentally outing them.
 Foreigners and expats also reported increased harassment following the outbreak.

 The period saw a rise in doxing and harassment amongst users of gay dating apps, whose personal information was shared "for spreading coronavirus".

-The Itaewon Crowd Crush had a negative effect on the numerous LGBTQ establishments catering for foreigners in the area, and prevented the revival of the district following the COVID lockdown.
+The Itaewon crowd crush had a negative effect on the numerous LGBTQ establishments catering for foreigners in the area, and prevented the revival of the district following the COVID lockdown.